shashanksaxena-tz/github-playbook/playbook/content/index.md

 # GitHub Copilot & AI-Native SDLC Playbook

-Welcome to the **Organizational guide for standardizing AI tool** - your comprehensive organizational guide for standardizing AI tool adoption and maximizing productivity with GitHub Copilot and other AI development tools.
+Welcome to the **AI-Native SDLC Playbook** - your comprehensive organizational guide for standardizing AI tool adoption and maximizing productivity with GitHub Copilot and other AI development tools.

 ## 🎯 What is This Playbook?